geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-11/meeting-transcript.md

 I think this is hard to use.
 I mean, you might want a helper function on the optimizer, which actually zeroes the gradients

 ##### **Geohot** [[00:12:03](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=723)]
-and creates those...
+and creates those..
 I don't know what you're saying.
-No, then...
+No, then..

 ##### **Geohot** [[00:12:13](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=733)]
 How do you put the input to the mini-batch?

 ##### **Chenyu** [[00:12:16](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=736)]
-Anyway, there are...
+Anyway, there are..
 Oh, yeah.
 There are hard-to-use parts of this.

 ##### **Geohot** [[00:12:23](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=743)]
 Unless I'm missing something, this doesn't seem that hard.
 It's probably not hard.
 It's just annoying.

 ##### **Chenyu** [[00:12:31](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=751)]
-But anyway...
+But anyway..

 ##### **Geohot** [[00:12:32](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=752)]
 Well, I'm not sure what you want it to be.
 What do you mean?
 You want to run all the mini-batches inside of a single jit?